Complete One-Loop Corrections to $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ for Different Scenarios: Radiative Corrections

 $G^0$, $G^\pm$ describe the unphysical Goldstone modes.
-The spectrum of physical states consists of: a light neutral CP-even state ($h^0$), a heavy neutral CP-even state ($H^0$), a neutral CP-odd state ($A^0$), and a pair of charged states ($H^\pm$).
+The spectrum of physical states consists of: a light neutral CP-even state ($h^0$), a heavy neutral CP-even state ($H^0$), neutral CP-odd state ($A^0$), and apair of charged states ($H^\pm$).

-The masses of the gauge bosons and the electromagnetic charge are determined by
+The masses of the gauge bosons and the electromagnetic charge are determined by:

-Thus, the potential (\ref{eq:4}) contains two independent free parameters, which can conveniently be chosen as
+Thus, the potential (\ref{eq:10}) contains two independent free parameters, which can conveniently be chosen as: